Connects: Victoria to Part Hardy, BC

 The Duncan Farmers’ Market in City Square, Saturdays from 9 a.m. to 2 p.m.

-- V 66.2 Highway splits northbound: Keep to left for Highway 19 North to Parksville, Campbell River and Port Hardy; keep to right for Trans-Canada Highway 1/Highway 19A (log follows) for NANAIMO city centre (pop.
-83,810) and BC Ferries Departure Bay terminal for ferry service to Horseshoe Bay.
+V 66.2 Highway splits northbound: Keep to left for Highway 19 North to Parksville, Campbell River and Port Hardy; keep to right for Trans-Canada Highway 1/Highway 19A (log follows) for NANAIMO city centre (pop.
+87,000) and BC Ferries Departure Bay terminal for ferry service to Horseshoe Bay.
 Port Hardy-bound travelers exit from Trans-Canada Highway 1 to continue north on Highway 19/Nanaimo Parkway.
-Kmposts northbound show distance from Duke Point.
+Kilometreposts northbound show distance from Duke Point.
 Visitor Information: Open daily, year-round, Exit 21.
-Downtown visitor kiosk with maps, brochures, guides and event information (May–Sept.).
+Downtown visitor kiosk with maps, brochures, guides and event information (May–September).
 Nanaimo is a transportation hub, connecting passengers and vehicles to/from the mainland via BC Ferries Tsawwassen–Duke Point service, and Horseshoe Bay–Departure Bay service, via float plane terminals and airport.

-- V 282.1 Paved road east (posted 80 kmph) leads 15 km to TELEGRAPH COVE (pop.
+V 282.1 Paved road east (posted 80 kmph) leads 15 km to TELEGRAPH COVE (pop.
 20).
-This historic boardwalk village is a very picturesque community on Vancouver Island and a popular tourist destination in summer.
+This historic boardwalk village is a very picturesque community on Vancouver Island and a popular tourist destination in summer; all services.